This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Pupillometry: This test measures the size of your pupil.

-- Visual acuity test: You caregiver uses charts with letters, pictures, or shapes to check your vision.
+- Visual acuity test: Your healthcare provider uses charts with letters, pictures, or shapes to check your vision.
 He may ask you to read eye charts at a distance.
 You may need to cover an eye to check the opposite eye.

-- Slit-lamp test: Your caregiver uses a microscope with a bright light to look into your eyes.
+- Slit-lamp test: Your healthcare provider uses a microscope with a bright light to look into your eyes.
 He may also check how well you produce tears.

-- Refraction tests: Your caregiver checks how light bends in your eyes.
+- Refraction tests: Your healthcare provider checks how light bends in your eyes.
 You will be asked to look at a chart through a device that has lenses of different strengths.
 You will be asked if the letter or picture is clear as he changes the lenses.

 What are the risks of PRK?